sopra-fs24-group-03/sopra-fs24-group-03-client/README.md

 ## High-level components:
 ### User Interface Components
-- **Login Component**: Manages the user login and authentication process.
+- **[Login Component](https://github.com/sopra-fs24-group-03/sopra-fs24-group-03-client/blob/main/src/components/views/Login.tsx)**: Manages the user login and authentication process.
 Allows users to log in with their existing account or create a new one.
-- **Home Component**: The main view of the application, displaying the user's profile and options to join a game or create a new one.
+- **[Home Component](https://github.com/sopra-fs24-group-03/sopra-fs24-group-03-client/blob/main/src/components/views/Home.tsx)**: The main view of the application, displaying the user's profile and options to join a game or create a new one.
-- **Lobby Component**: Manages the display of the lobby and its players.
+- **[Lobby Component](https://github.com/sopra-fs24-group-03/sopra-fs24-group-03-client/blob/main/src/components/views/Lobby.tsx)**: Manages the display of the lobby and its players.
 Functions as a waiting room for players to join the game.
-- **Game Table Component**: Displays the poker table and handles user interactions during the game.
+- **[Game Table Component](https://github.com/sopra-fs24-group-03/sopra-fs24-group-03-client/blob/main/src/components/views/Table.tsx)**: Displays the poker table and handles user interactions during the game.

 ### Styles
-- **SCSS Stylesheets**: Located in `src/styles`, the stylesheets are used to style the UI components.
+- **[SCSS Stylesheets](https://github.com/sopra-fs24-group-03/sopra-fs24-group-03-client/tree/main/src/styles)**: Located in `src/styles`, the stylesheets are used to style the UI components.
-    - **Views**: Contains specific styles for individual view components such as the table, lobby or homescreen, located in `src/styles/views`.
+    - **[Views](https://github.com/sopra-fs24-group-03/sopra-fs24-group-03-client/tree/main/src/styles/views)**: Contains specific styles for individual view components such as the table, lobby or homescreen, located in `src/styles/views`.
-    - **UI**: Contains general styles for buttons and other UI elements, located in `src/styles/ui`.
+    - **[UI](https://github.com/sopra-fs24-group-03/sopra-fs24-group-03-client/tree/main/src/styles/ui)**: Contains general styles for buttons and other UI elements, located in `src/styles/ui`.

 ### Routing
-- **React Router**: Used for declarative routing in the application.
+- **[React Router](https://github.com/sopra-fs24-group-03/sopra-fs24-group-03-client/tree/main/src/components/routing)**: Used for declarative routing in the application.
 It allows navigation between different views such as the lobby, game table, and user profile.
-    - **Components**: Located in `src/components/routing`.
+Located in `src/components/routing`.

 ## Launch & Deployment:
 1. **Install Dependencies**: Make sure you have Node.js and npm installed.
 Then, run: